Coding-Crashkurse/ChatGPT-Plugin/README.md

 In this repo you will find a plugin for ChatGPT based on a REST API with FastAPI.

-## Prerequisites

-You need an OpenAI API_KEY to run that project.
-You also need Access to the ChatGPT Plugins.
-It has to be placed inside the `.env` file

 ## App Endpoints

 The following four endpoints describe the core functionality of the app, typical REST endpoints. where you can add books to a list, update, delete and view them all.